 Unlike moderated testing, unmoderated usability testing requires participants to complete all the tasks by themselves, without additional instructions or interference from the moderator.
 Unmoderated testing is more time-effective and less costly.
 It is perfect for testing users’ natural context when navigating an app.
 And it’s most suitable if you want to run large sample studies for more quantitative testing.

 Since unmoderated testing requires little, almost no supervision, you’ll need to make sure all the instructions are clearly given prior to the test.
-The majority of unmoderated testing is completed remotely, making stable internet connection a top priority for the test participants’ environment.
+The majority of unmoderated testing is completed remotely, making a stable internet connection a top priority for the test participants’ environment.
 As a general rule of thumb, it’s recommended to use unmoderated usability testing to observe and measure unbiased user patterns.

 3. Lab Usability Testing